Payment networks explained

 Automated teller machines (ATMs) – or simply ‘cash machines’ if you’re in the UK – enable customers to withdraw, deposit, and transfer cash between accounts.

-And yes: like credit card, EFT, and peer-to-peer payments, ATMs run on their own network.
-Financial institutions partner with this network to enable their cardholding customers to be able to access ATM services.
+And yes, like credit cards, EFTs, and peer-to-peer payments, ATMs run on their own network.
+Financial institutions partner with this network to enable their cardholders to access ATM services.

 Globally, Plus and Cirrus – which are owned by Visa and Mastercard, respectively – are the world’s largest ATM networks.
-In the US, Accel, Shazam, PULSE, STAR, Jeanie, and Interlink are among the most prominent names; while, in Europe, Bancontact, Bancomat, Cartes Bancaires, and Multibanco are some of the big players.
+In the US, Accel, Shazam, PULSE, STAR, Jeanie, and Interlink are among the most prominent names.
+In Europe, Bancontact, Bancomat, Cartes Bancaires, and Multibanco are some of the big players.

 How do payment networks work?

-Essentially, payment networks such as Visa or Mastercard act as intermediaries: facilitating transactions between cardholders, merchants, and both the issuing and acquiring bank.
+Essentially, payment networks such as Visa or Mastercard act as intermediaries: facilitating transactions between cardholders, merchants, and both the issuer and acquirer.

 How do they work?
 Well, let’s take Visa – the credit card network with the largest market share (61.6% in the US; 40% globally) – as an example.

-To make a card transaction through Visa, a customer must first obtain a payment card – be it debit, credit, or prepaid – from a Visa-affiliated financial institution, such a bank or credit union.
-(This is the entity known as the issuing bank, because they issue cards to customers.)
+To make a card transaction through Visa, a customer must first obtain a payment card – debit, credit, or prepaid – from a Visa-affiliated financial institution, such as a bank or credit union (this is the entity known as the issuer, because it issues cards to customers.)

-When the customer makes a purchase, the merchant – who has a relationship with a financial institution known as an acquiring bank (or acquirer), the entity responsible for handling the payment on the merchant behalf – sends an authorization request to Visa.
-Then, this request (which contains details about the transaction, such as the card number, purchase amount) goes, via a piece of technology called a payment gateway, to the payment network.
+When the customer makes a purchase, the merchant – who has a relationship with a financial institution known as an acquirer, the entity responsible for handling the payment on the merchant's behalf – sends an authorization request to Visa.
+Then, this request (which contains details about the transaction, such as the card number or purchase amount) goes, via a payment gateway, to the payment network.

 After the transaction is approved, the payment network then facilitates two key processes:

-• Clearing: the payment network works with the acquiring and issuing banks to ensure funds are available and that the transaction is valid
+• Clearing: the payment network works with the acquirer and issuer to ensure funds are available and that the transaction is valid.

-• Settling: the payment network oversees the transfer of funds from the issuing bank to the acquiring bank.
+• Settling: the payment network oversees the transfer of funds from the issuer to the acquirer.

 Throughout this process, payment networks utilize an array of security and anti-fraud measures, including encryption and tokenization, to keep transactions safe.